 The highest average amount borrowed among all age groups is that of 41-56 year-olds at $16,793.
 The average amount of money borrowed for baby boomers is $15,676, and $14,832 for Millenials (25-40 year-olds).

 Worryingly, younger generations in Australia are way below the national average credit score.
 Millennials in particular have the lowest average credit scores among all age groups – 564, while 25-34 year-olds are rated at 610 on average.
-The ratings improve as we go up the age brackets, so for 45-54 year-olds, the average credit score is 682, whereas those 55 and over boast the highest credit score of all at 735, much higher than the national average of 649.
+The ratings improve as we go up the age brackets, so for 45-54 year-olds, the average credit score is 682, whereas those 55 and over boast the highest credit score of all at 735, much higher than what is considered a good credit rating of 700.

 Personal Loans Debt Statistics